Shoporama Tracking Engine: Server-side tracking for all major platforms

 Used for: Pinterest ads, recipe and product pins, retargeting.

-- Access Token - activates the Pinterest Conversion API, created in Pinterest Business Manager
+- Access Token — enables the Pinterest Conversion API; created in Pinterest Business Manager

 Snapchat